nvkelso/thematic-carto-tools/README.md

 # About

-CSV, SHP, and OGR based Python tools for querrying a data source and drawing thematic cartographic representations.
+Python tools for querrying a data source and drawing thematic cartographic representations.
+Works with CSV, SHP, and other OGR based data files.

 By **Nathaniel Vaughn Kelso** at [Stamen](http://stamen.com).